 Paneer: I have used store bought paneer but you can use fresh homemade ones.

 1. Heat oil in a pan over medium heat, add cumin seeds and saute for a minute or until it changes colour.

-2. Add chopped onion, ginger-garlic paste, green chilli and saute for 5-7 minutes until the onion starts browning.
+2. Add chopped onions, ginger-garlic paste, green chilli and saute for 5-7 minutes until the onion starts browning.

-3. Put tomato puree, dry spices, salt, mix well and cook for 5 minutes or until oil separates from the onion-tomato gravy.
+3. Put tomato puree, turmeric, red chilli powder, coriander powder, garam masala, salt, mix well and cook for 5 minutes or until oil separates from the onion-tomato gravy.

 4. Mix in tomato ketchup and cook for a minute.